ismailmechbal/ismailmechbal.github.io/_posts/2016-07-20-is-the-glass-half-full-or-half-empty.markdown

 I ennjoy reading this short post from Seth Godin on optimism

 <blockquote>
-Is the glass half full or half empty?
+<p>Is the glass half full or half empty?</p>

-The pessimist sees what's present today and can only imagine eventual decline.
-The glass is already half empty and it's only going to get worse.
+<p>The pessimist sees what's present today and can only imagine eventual decline.
+The glass is already half empty and it's only going to get worse.</p>

-The optimist understands that there's a difference between today and tomorrow.
+<p>The optimist understands that there's a difference between today and tomorrow.
 The glass is half full, with room for more.
-The vision is based on possibility, the future tense, not the present one.
+The vision is based on possibility, the future tense, not the present one.</p>

-Pessimists have trouble making room for possibility, and thus possibility has trouble finding room for pessimists.
+<p>Pessimists have trouble making room for possibility, and thus possibility has trouble finding room for pessimists.</p>

-As soon as we realize that there is a difference between right now and what might happen next, we can move ourselves to the posture of possibility, to the self-fulfilling engine of optimism.
+<p>As soon as we realize that there is a difference between right now and what might happen next, we can move ourselves to the posture of possibility, to the self-fulfilling engine of optimism.</p>

 </blockquote>